 - Partnership claim.
 Just when you thought your pseudo-employee wasn’t smart or creative, they pull a fast one.
 They claim they are really a ‘partner’ and not even a sub-contractor.
 They will hang their hat on any sort of verbal promises you may have made and then it’s off to the races in court with the ‘he said-she said’ battle.
 I once had a client that owned a massage therapy school and his ‘manager’ who was paid as a sub-contractor and received a ‘bonus’ from the profits, decided to turn that relationship into a claim for partnership.
 The business shut-down due to the lawsuit and neither party won.
 It was a disaster.

-- 3rd party injury.
+- Third party injury claim.
 Just when you thought it couldn’t get any worse, consider the following nightmare scenario: You ask your pseudo-employee to run to 711 to get drinks for everyone at the office or worksite and while they are driving down the road with Big Gulps in the front seat they decide to text their best friend and get into a car accident and seriously injure or kill someone.
 Guess what the worker is going to say he was doing?
 That’s right…running an errand for his boss that is paying him under the table.
 Who do you think the ambulance chasing attorney is going to go after?
 The broke worker driving a 1987 Mazda or the business owner who sent him on the errand?
 Now you’re praying your insurance is going to cover the claims and they don’t exceed policy limits.
 It’s worse than your pseudo-employee getting hurt.

 Bottom line, PLEASE be careful and make sure you discuss this issue with your CPA and attorney when hiring a worker that may be falling within this grey area.
 This is not a situation you can ignore or take lightly.